Optimize images for Core Web Vitals

 Largest Contentful Paint

-One of the Core Web Vitals is Largest Contentful Paint (LCP), which measures how long it takes for the largest element on the page (such as an image or video) to become visible to the user.
+Largest Contentful Paint (LCP) measures how long it takes for the largest element on the page (such as an image or video) to become visible to the user.
+According to the 2025 Web Almanac, images are the LCP element on 85% of desktop pages and 76% of mobile pages.
 If an image is enqueued too late or takes too long to load, it can significantly slow down the page's LCP score.

 Cumulative Layout Shift

-Another Core Web Vital is Cumulative Layout Shift (CLS), which measures how much the content on a page shifts around as it loads.
+Cumulative Layout Shift (CLS) measures how much the content on a page shifts around as it loads.
 Images can cause layout shifts if they are not properly sized or if they are inserted into the page after it has already loaded, causing other elements to move around.
+The 2025 Web Almanac reports that 65% of desktop pages still have at least one image without explicit dimensions.

-Finally, images can also impact the third Core Web Vital, the INP, which measures the time it takes for a page to visually respond after a users to interacts with a page.
+Images can also impact Interaction to Next Paint (INP), which measures the time it takes for a page to visually respond after a user interacts with it.
 If there are too many large images that need to be decoded the page may take longer to respond to user interactions, leading to a poor INP score.
+This is most common on product listing pages where hundreds of images compete for resources.

 Step 1: Optimize the HTML image element for speed